eelcocramer/node-bluetooth-serial-port/README.md

 * [Improves](https://github.com/eelcocramer/node-bluetooth-serial-port/issues/51) the implementation of the Bluetooth worker on OSX.
 * Better [performance](https://github.com/eelcocramer/node-bluetooth-serial-port/issues/35) while writing to the Bluetooth connection on OSX.
 * Keeps the [reader loop from reading from a closed connection]((https://github.com/eelcocramer/node-bluetooth-serial-port/issues/47).
-* Compiles with node v0.11.x on OSX (Linux and Windows to be done).
+* Will work on both node v0.8.x, v0.10.x and node v0.11.x on OSX and Linux (Windows to be done).
+* When trying to write to closed connection the `write` function will not throw an exception anymore but will call the callback as per documentation.
+* Adds a `closed` event that fires when a connection is closed either by the user or remotely.

 ### 1.1.4